OData/v3ProtocolDocument/OData.markdown

 ### 7.2.3.
 Querying Collections ###

-OData services support querying sets of entities, such as the EntitySets enumerated in the Service Document and navigation links exposed by the service.
+OData services support querying collections of entities.

-The target collection is specified through a URI, and query operations such as filter, sort, paging, and projection are specified as System Query Options provided as query string parameters.
+The target collection is specified through a URL, and query operations such as filter, sort, paging, and projection are specified as System Query Options provided as query options.
 The names of all System Query Options are prefixed with a "$" character.

 An OData service may support some or all of the System Query Options defined.
-If a data service does not support a System Query Option, it must reject any requests which contain the unsupported option.
+If a data service does not support a System Query Option, it MUST fail any request that contains the unsupported option.

 #### 7.2.3.1.
 The `$filter` System Query Option ####